-- the sound management and disbursement of funds to promote Māori language and culture; - support for the archiving of Māori radio and television programming; - the maintenance of systems and procedures to assist Te Māngai Pāho meeting its Statutory Functions; - Meeting Te Māngai Pāho's Good Employer Obligations; - Maintenance of Te Māngai Pāho's organisational health and capability.
+- the sound management and disbursement of funds to promote Māori language and culture; - support for the archiving of Māori radio and television programming; - the maintenance of systems and procedures to assist Te Māngai Pāho meeting its Statutory Functions; - Meeting Te Māngai Pāho's Good Employer Obligations;

+Maintenance of Te Māngai Pāho's organisational health and capability.

-Our priority for 2014/15 is to develop and implement an effectiveness measure for our Right-shift strategy.
+Our priority for 2015/16 is to develop and implement an effectiveness measure for our Right-shift strategy.

-Outputs will be provided within the appropriated sum of \$2.2 million (exclusive of GST) and reserves of \$0.5 million, a total of \$2.7 million (exclusive of GST).
+Outputs will be provided within the appropriated sum of \$2.2 million (exclusive of GST) and reserves of \$0.7 million, a total of \$2.9 million (exclusive of GST).

-2012/13 ACTUAL 2013/14 ESTIMATED ACTUAL 2014/15 FORECAST Output 1 Funding for Contract Management Number of funding Recipients selected for review by a contracted chartered accountancy firm engaged to substantiate costs reported to Te Māngai 2 Radio F 3 Pāho for selected productions and ensure that such costs are appropriate, complete and correct.
-3 Contracts for TV 2 3 Percentage of completed reviews with final recommendations fully accepted by funding recipient 100% >90% >90% Total Cost Output 1 \$2.2m \$2.3m \$2.1m
+2013/14 ACTUAL 2014/15 ESTIMATED ACTUAL 2015/16 FORECAST Output 1 Funding for Contract Management Number of funding Recipients selected for review by a contracted chartered accountancy firm engaged to substantiate costs reported to Te Māngai 4 Radio 2 Radio 2 Radio Pāho for selected productions and ensure that such costs are appropriate, complete and correct.
+1 Contract for TV 1 Contract for TV 3 Contracts for TV Percentage of completed reviews with final recommendations fully accepted by funding recipient 100% >90% >90% Total Cost Output 1 \$2.3m \$2.1m \$2.3m